German "Werkbund": concepts and application

 • Functionality as the basis of aesthetics

-• Accessibility of high-quality design for the masses
+• Accessibility of quality design to the masses

 These principles laid the foundation for modern industrial design and remain relevant for manufacturers and designers worldwide.

-On October 7, 1907, a historic meeting took place in Munich, announcing the creation of the German "Werkbund" (Deutscher Werkbund).
-The union was founded by a committee consisting of twelve artists (architects and decorative arts specialists) and twelve companies producing artistic products.
+On October 7, 1907, a historic meeting in Munich announced the establishment of the German Werkbund (Deutscher Werkbund).
+The alliance was founded by a committee comprising twelve artists (architects and decorative applied arts specialists) and twelve companies producing artistic goods.

-"Quality is not a luxury but a necessity for industrial production" - Hermann Muthesius, Werkbund's ideologist.
+"Quality is not a luxury but a necessity for industrial production" — Hermann Muthesius, ideologue of the Werkbund.

-In 1914, "Werkbund" organized a large-scale exhibition in Cologne.
-It was located outside the city and occupied a vast area.
-Visitors were presented with various pavilions that served both as exhibition spaces and exhibits in their own right, as well as architectural ensembles.
-Some of the most significant exhibits included:
+In 1914, the Werkbund organized a large-scale exhibition in Cologne.
+Located outside the city, it covered a vast area.
+Visitors were presented with various pavilions that served both as spaces for displaying exhibits and as exhibits themselves, alongside architectural ensembles.
+Among the most significant exhibits were:

-These innovative structures demonstrated to the world the possibilities of combining industrial technologies with artistic principles, becoming benchmarks for future generations of architects.
+These innovative structures showcased the world the possibilities of combining industrial technologies with artistic principles, becoming models for future generations of architects.

-After the conflict, devastated Germany found itself in a critical economic situation.
-This inevitably affected the status of "Werkbund."
-In 1919, Walter Gropius merged the Grand Ducal Academy of Fine Arts in Weimar and the Grand Ducal School of Decorative Arts into the Bauhaus State School—an institute of architecture, fine arts, and applied decorative arts.
+After the conflict, a devastated Germany found itself in a critical economic situation, inevitably affecting the Werkbund’s status.
+In 1919, Walter Gropius merged the Grand Ducal Academy of Fine Arts in Weimar and the Grand Ducal School of Decorative Crafts into the unified State School Bauhaus — an institute of architecture, fine, and decorative applied arts, which continued to develop the Werkbund’s ideas under new conditions.

-This institute had a tremendous impact on the subsequent development of art in Europe.
-"Werkbund" significantly influenced the further progress of architecture.
-In 1933, "Werkbund" was dissolved by the National Socialists, but its ideas continued to live on through the works of its followers.
+This institute had a profound influence on the subsequent development of art in Europe.
+The Werkbund significantly shaped the progress of architecture.
+In 1933, the Werkbund was dissolved by the National Socialists, but its ideas lived on in the works of its followers.

 Influence on Modern Design

-The principles laid down by Werkbund remain relevant in modern industrial design:
+The principles established by the Werkbund remain relevant in modern industrial design:

 • Functionality as the basis of aesthetics